fortenemy/default-project/TEMPLATE_GUIDE.md

 ### Learning Resources

 1. Read `init.md` to understand the initialization process
-2. Review `start.md-example` for a complete example conversation
+2. Review `project-example.md` to see how to describe a project with proper detail
 3. Study `ai-dev-tasks/README.md` for workflow overview
 4. Review `memory-template.md` for memory structure
 5. Check original project's memory.md for real-world usage